 We dominate the sky

 Our promise of excellence, our values, and our tireless innovation has led to where we are today — leading the industry with the world's best selling aircraft.
-Cessna has delivered more than 190,000 aircraft, including more than 24,000 twin-engine airplanes, 2,000 military jets, and 4,000 Citations — the largest fleet of business jet aircraft in the world.
+Cessna has delivered nearly 200,000 aircraft, including more than 24,000 twin-engine airplanes, 2,000 military jets, and 6,500 Citations — the largest fleet of business jet aircraft in the world.
 More than half the aircraft flying today are Cessnas.

 Clyde Cessna set out to build two aircraft in the Jones Motor Car factory space in Wichita.
 World War I interrupted his progress, and he spent the time farming his land near Rago, Kansas.